Cyxtera Technologies Inc. (CYXT) is destined for greater heights as its last quarter sales were 192,900 K - News Daemon

 Cyxtera Technologies Inc. (NASDAQ: CYXT) Trading Performance Indicators

-Take a look at Cyxtera Technologies Inc.’s (CYXT) current performance indicators.
-Last quarter, stock had a quick ratio of 0.40.
+Here are Cyxtera Technologies Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.40.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.07.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -1.99, a number that is poised to hit -0.52 in the next quarter and is forecasted to reach -0.90 in one year’s time.